Focus on the Danish marine environment

 We wish to contribute to a sustainable balance between the use and the protection of the sea.

-Therefore we challenge different types of organisations and stakeholders to enter into a cooperation or partnerships to implement innovative environment projects, which will enhance the sustainable state of the Danish sea.
+Therefore we challenge different types of organisations and stakeholders to enter into a cooperation or partnerships to implement innovative environment projects, which will enhance the sustainable state of the Danish marine environment.
 We are curious and open to new ideas.
-Find our contact information below.
+Please find our contact information below.

 The true state of the marine environment